kailash-manasarovar/statement/docs/timeline/2024/october.md

 ![translation](../../content/images/translated-poison.png)
 ![translation](../../content/images/poison-translation.png)

+- *The poison prepared by my own family*, to me, points to the Lopez-Canos, including Carmen Cano who will pass me when leaving my apartment building at the end of this month, and smile at me.
 - Over the month I see numerous messages about my strength; *you're really strong*, I read regularly.
 - Towards the end of the month, these messages become even more frequent.
 - This is when I'm back from [Fatima](#fatima-20-26th-october) and the poison I'm ingesting is worse and they have also doused all my belongings in pesticides.